 Also of interest is that Independence has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Independence is a great place for families with children to consider.
-First of all, many other families with children live here, making Independence a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Independence has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Independence is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Independence’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-The per capita income in Independence in 2010 was $24,821, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
-This equates to an annual income of $99,284 for a family of four.
+The per capita income in Independence in 2010 was $25,224, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
+This equates to an annual income of $100,896 for a family of four.
 However, Independence contains both very wealthy and poor people as well.

 The people who call Independence home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Independence residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Independence include Irish, English, Italian, and French .
+The greatest number of Independence residents report their race to be White, followed by Asian.
+Important ancestries of people in Independence include Irish, English, Italian, and European.

 The most common language spoken in Independence is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.